certara/pyDarwin/docs/Options.rst

 Options List
 ============

 Note that the options are saved to a JSON file.
-JSON supports string, numeric and boolean (true|false).
+JSON supports string, numeric, and boolean (true|false).
 String options must be in quotes.
 See `JSON <https://www.json.org/>`_ for details.

 Below is an example JSON file that demonstrates every possible option.
 Note, some settings are only